marinasundstrom/YourBrand/docs/design/request-context.md

 # Request context

+Each service is capable to handling more than one tenant.
+So each request belongs to potentially a different tenant, and user.

-The request context is context within the current request: What the tenant is, and who the authenticated user is.
+The request context is the context within the current request: What the tenant is, and who the authenticated user is.

 It is represented by two services that are linked: the ``TenantContext`` and the ``UserContext``.

 The "current" tenant refers to the tenant of the user that has been authenticated within the current requests.

 In normal cases, the tenant is retrieved from the authenticated user.

-## Some notes

-You will not likely have to retrieve the ``TenantContext`` or ``UserContext`` in most cases.

-These services are mostly used internally.
-Although you might sometimes want to know what the current tenant or current user is.

-You generally don't have to worry about setting who created what since that is automatically set for entities when they are persisted by the ORM.

 ## TenantContext